TITLE Executive Director, TRIO Programs

 14. Facilitates a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-The Executive Director of TRIO Programs and Multicultural Student Retention is supervised by the Assistant Vice President for Multicultural Services and supervises professional staff, clerical staff, graduate assistants, part-time staff, and student employees.
+The Executive Director of TRIO Programs is supervised by the Assistant Vice President for Multicultural Services and supervises professional staff, clerical staff, graduate assistants, part-time staff, and student employees.

 OFFICE OF HUMAN RESOURCES